Ringwood, Victoria: Secondary schools

-Politics and representation
+Politics

 In 2010, Ringwood operated a number of polling booths at the 2010 federal election, distributed mostly across the federal electorates of Deakin and Menzies, with another few allocated to Casey for pre-polling.
 Traditionally a relatively Liberal-leaning suburb, the combined results across all Ringwood booths produced a primary vote result of 35.7% for Labor, 47.2% for the Liberals and 12.0% for the Greens; on a two-party basis after preferences, the result was 53.02% Liberal and 46.98% Labor.

 Ringwood operated a number of polling booths at the 2013 federal election, distributed mostly across the federal electorates of Deakin and Menzies.
 In a Liberal gain, the electorate that covers most of Ringwood, Deakin, elected Michael Sukkar with a 3.8% swing and 53.2% of the votes.
 In the 2016 federal election, Deakin, reelected Michael Sukkar with 55.7% of votes, and a swing of +2.5%.
 At the 2019 federal election, Sukkar was reelected again for Deakin with 54.7% of votes despite a swing of -1.6 against him.

 For Menzies, the 2013 election saw Kevin Andrews win with 64.4% of the votes, and again in 2016 with 60.6% of the votes.
 He won it for a 3rd time in 2019 with 57.5% of the vote.

 Sport

 The suburb has three Australian rules football teams.
 The first is the Norwood Norsemen, who are the current Division 1 Eastern Football League (EFL) premiers, whose home ground is Mullum Reserve.
 The second team is the Ringwood Redbacks who play in Division 3 of the EFL, at Jubilee Park.
 The third is the Ringwood Jets, who play in the SFL.
 Their home ground is at Aquinas College.

 Ringwood is also the home to Ringwood City Soccer Club.
 Founded in 1953, the club became the Victorian State League champions in 1959.
 However, the club has seen very limited success since and they now play in the Victorian State League Division 5;.
 The club is based at the Ringwood City Soccer Complex located at Jubilee Park.

-Ringwood is further home to the Ringwood Hawks Basketball Club who play in the NBL 1.
-The Hawks have been a very successful team throughout its history in both senior and junior competitions.
+Ringwood is also home to Ringwood Basketball Association, with the Hawks playing in the NBL1 South.
 The club plays out of the Maroondah Indoor Sports Centre.